chapel-lang/chapel/doc/rst/tools/mason/mason.rst

    this argument, this command will run the executable over 4 locales.

-Testing your Project
+Testing your Package
 ~~~~~~~~~~~~~~~~~~~~

-Mason makes it easy to test projects.
-To demonstrate how easy it is, the following is
+Mason provides the functionality to test packages in a quick and concise manner.
-and example of adding to ``MyProject`` and running it.
+an example of adding to ``MyPackage`` and running it.
 The test is as follows:

 .. code-block:: chpl